LASNEX

 Nova's results were also used to tune the LASNEX system, which once again predicted that ignition could be reached, this time with a significantly larger machine.
 Given the past failures and rising costs, the Department of Energy decided to directly test the concept with a series of underground nuclear tests known as "Halite" and "Centurion", depending on which lab was handling the experiment.
 Halite/Centurion placed typical ICF targets in hohlraums, metal cylinders intended to smooth out the driver's energy so it shines on the fuel target evenly.
 The hohlraum/fuel assemblies were then placed at various distances from a small atomic bomb, detonation of which released significant quantities of x-rays.
 These x-rays heated the hohlraums until they glowed in the x-ray spectrum (having been heated "x-ray hot" as opposed to "white hot") and it was this smooth x-ray illumination that started the fusion reactions within the fuel.
 These results demonstrated that the amount of energy needed to cause ignition was approximately 100 MJ, about 25 times greater than any machine that was being considered.

 The data from Halite/Centurion was used to further tune LASNEX, which then predicted that careful shaping of laser pulse would reduce the energy required by a factor of about 100 times, between 1 and 2 MJ, so a design with a total output of 4 MJ began to be on the safe side.
 This emerged as the National Ignition Facility concept.

-As of 2022, NIF has still not reached ignition, but recent experiments have shown a total output of 1.35 MJ output from 1.9 MJ of total laser energy.
-However, only a fraction of that 1.9 MJ reaches the capsule.
+In 2022, NIF achieved ignition, triggering a self-sustaining fusion reaction which released 3.15 MJ of energy using 2.05 MJ of laser energy.

 For these reasons, LASNEX is somewhat controversial in the ICF field.
 More accurately, LASNEX generally predicted a device's low-energy behaviour quite closely, but becomes increasingly inaccurate as the energy levels are increased.

 Advanced 3D versions of the same basic concept, like ICF3D and HYDRA, continue to drive modern ICF design, and likewise have failed to closely match experimental performance.